Updated: Mar 30

 Coordinates: 44°47'13.2"N, 20°27'07.6"E

 Description: Positioned in front of Tito's final resting place in the House of Flowers, within the current Museum of Yugoslavia in the Dedinje neighborhood of Belgrade (his former personal estate), is where we can find the second example of a bronze casting of Augustinčić's Josip Broz Tito sculpture.
 This work was unquestionably one of the original 1948 castings, as photos show the statue being used in ceremonies in Belgrade for the 1948 congress for the League of Communist Youth of Yugoslavia.
 Afterward, the sculpture was received at Tito's personal Dedinje estate, however, no museum complex was opened here yet, so, it is not clear where the original presentation space of this sculpture was within the complex.
 As the complex transitioned into a museum space during the Yugoslav-era called the "Josip Broz Tito Memorial Center", the sculpture became a central feature of the exhibits here.
 It remains on display very prominently with the museum complex, which today is called the Museum of Yugoslavia.
 Many of the thousands of people who visit the museum each year get their photos taken in front of the Tito statue, with it also being used as a point of commemoration during Tito's birthday celebrations on May 25th.
-Two additional castings of Augustinčić's Tito sculpture are also on display within the museum's grounds, but I was unable to find any information about their origin.

 3.)
 Kalemegdan Military Museum, Belgrade, Serbia